 -

-You can use HTML tags with Markdown.
-The HTML tags that can be used depend on what you are using Markdown for, such as String-type (Markdown) data items and work manuals.
-For details, see "R2131: HTML Tags Available for Operation Form".
+You can use HTML elements with Markdown.
+The HTML elements that can be used depend on what you are using Markdown for, such as String-type (Markdown) data items and work manuals.
+For details, see "R2131: HTML Elements Available in Markdown".

 Note: Please do not use blank lines in HTML blocks, except for